 # Browser & Computer Control

-When the agent needs to *use* your machine the way a person would - open a page, screenshot it, click a button, type a phrase - these tools are how it does it.
+When the agent needs to *use* your machine the way a person would - open a page, inspect its DOM snapshot, click a button, type a phrase - these tools are how it does it.

 ## Browser